What is asbestos?

 - If dust is produced ensure it is wet, then sweep it up- do not use a vacuum as dust may then be spread around your house

 - Once all dust is swept up and all asbestos is in the sacks – take off your overalls, mask and gloves and place them into your final sack and then securely seal with tape

 - Take the wrapped asbestos to the the tip and speak with a member of staff in the office at the entrance- your asbestos will need to be checked and you will need sign an asbestos log sheet

-Asbestos can only be accepted at the site between these hours: 10.00am to 3.45pm Monday, Tuesday, Wednesday and Friday - the tip is closed Thursdays
+Asbestos can only be accepted at the site between these hours: 10.00am to 3.45pm 7 days a week

 No asbestos from commercial activities will be accepted under any circumstances as this must be disposed of at a licensed hazardous waste site.